MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 ## Automation best practices

 - **Ensure consistency:** The more manual processes are involved, the more prone to human error.
-This can lead to mistakes, oversights, reduction of data quality, and reliability problems.
+Manual processes can lead to mistakes, oversights, reduction of data quality, and reliability problems.
-- **Centralize mistakes:** Choose a platform to allow you to fix bugs in one place in order to fix them everywhere.
-This reduces the chance of error and the possibility of the bug being re-introduced.
+- **Centralize mistakes:** Choose a platform that lets you fix bugs in one place in order to fix them everywhere.
+This best practice reduces the chance of error and the possibility of the bug being reintroduced.
 - **Identify issues quickly:** Complex issue may not always be able to be identified in a timely manner.
 However, with good automation, detection of these issues should occur quickly.
 - **Maximize employee productivity:** Automation leads to more innovative solutions, and in general provides more value to the business.
-This in turn raises morale and job satisfaction.
+This improvement in turn raises morale and job satisfaction.
 Once a process is automated, training and maintenance can be greatly reduced or eliminated.
-This frees engineers to spend less time on manual processes and more time on automating business solutions.
+This shift frees engineers to spend less time on manual processes and more time on automating business solutions.

 ## Types of automation